How to Keep Your Dog Entertained While Working from Home (And Actually Enjoy It!)

 Build a Workday Routine Your Dog Can Actually Predict

-4. Midday potty break + short play session
+• Midday potty break + a quick 5-minute play or training session

-5. Afternoon rest while you finish the day
+• Afternoon rest while you close out the day

-The magic here is consistency.
-Try to hit the same checkpoints at roughly the same times each day.
-Over a few weeks, your dog will start anticipating downtime instead of fighting it.
-Routine = calm dog = productive you.
+The key isn’t rigidity — it’s consistency.
+Hit roughly the same checkpoints at roughly the same times each day.
+Over a few weeks, your dog will start settling into downtime instead of demanding attention during it.
+Routine is your best friend here, and your dog’s.

 Quick Mental Games Between Meetings (Yes, Even 5 Minutes Counts)